jamalbryan22/TypewriterCSS/README.md

 Based on tutorial by Brad Traversy

-I wanted to work with upsplashes API for background images so there is a funky text color.
+I wanted to work with unplashe's API for random background images so there is a funky text color.

 The text color is to hopfully contrast with whatever random image that pops up.